 Best Halloween Games for Your Party

-Our neighborhood night out is towards the end of October this year and we decided to make it a Halloween Party!
-It was my job to find a few fun Halloween-themed games to keep the kids entertained and help burn off all the candy they will inevitably be eating.
+Our neighborhood night out is towards the end of October this year, and we decided to make it a Halloween Party!
+My job was to find a few fun Halloween party games to keep the kids and party guests entertained and help burn off all the candy they would inevitably eat.

-I’ve been searching around the web for the best Halloween games for kids and have come up with a pretty good list to share with you today.
+I’ve searched the web for the best Halloween games for kids and have compiled a pretty good list to share with you today.

-The good news is, several of these games and activities are DIY and budget-friendly, but if you’re running out of time or just aren’t a do-it-yourself-er, I have also included links to pre-made Halloween Game and party supply alternatives that you can easily order on Amazon or Oriental Trading.
+The good news is several of these Halloween activities and games are budget-friendly DIY Halloween games, but if you’re running out of time or aren’t a do-it-yourself-er, I have also included links to pre-made Halloween Game and party supply alternatives that you can easily order from Wal-mart, Amazon, or Oriental Trading.

-When planning the perfect Halloween party, just choose a few of these hilariously spooky and fun Halloween themed game ideas.
-Our parties are always geared towards the kids, but I guarantee the adults will have fun too just watching the little ones playing the games and maybe joining in too!
+To plan the perfect Halloween party, choose a few of these hilariously spooky and fun Halloween-themed game ideas.
+Our parties are always geared towards kids of all ages, but I guarantee the adults will have fun too, just watching the little ones playing the games and maybe joining in too!

 Whether your party is “fall-themed” or full-on Halloween, any of these classic Halloween games would be spooktacularly fun and are great for all ages!

-This toilet paper game is budget-friendly (who doesn’t have toilet paper) and loads of fun, it’s sure to have everyone laughing like crazy!
-The way the game works, is you pit several teams of 3 (one mummy, 2 wrappers) against each other, and the team that finishes their roll of toilet paper first, wins!
+This toilet paper game is budget-friendly (who doesn’t have toilet paper) and such a fun game, it’s sure to have everyone laughing like crazy!
+The way the game works is you pit several teams of 3 (one mummy, two wrappers) against each other, and the first team that finishes their roll of toilet paper wins!

 4. Frankenstein Bowling (tin can bowling Halloween game)